b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### KRISHNAMACHARYA, V. ###

 * Krishnamacharya, Pt.
 V. (ed.)
 (1959).
-'Lakshmi Tantra: A Pancharatra Agama \[Sanskrit: लक्ष्मी तन्त्रम् ; IAST: Lakṣmī-Tantram]'.
+'Lakshmi Tantra: A Pancharatra Agama \[Sanskrit: लक्ष्मी तन्त्रम् ; IAST: lakṣmī-tantram]'.
 The Adyar Library Series: Vol. 87.
 With a 'Preface' in English by Ann Kerr.
-(NB: Text is critically edited and in Sanskrit set in Devanagari and includes a Sanskrit gloss and 'Introduction'.).
+(NB: Text is critically edited and in Sanskrit set in Devanagari and includes a both a gloss and 'Introduction' in Sanskrit.).
 Adyar, Madras (Chennai), Tamil Nadu, India: Adyar Library and Research Centre.

 **Purport:**<br>
 This is the second Pancharatra text published by the Adyar Library following the opening of the discourse with Schrader (1906).